loderer/jfx4matlab/doc/GeneralInformation/GeneralInformation.md

 ## Change gui-elements
 Each object, resolved by the "getUiElement"-function, should only be modified using the javaFX application thread.
-To delegate tasks to the javaFX application thread you can use the
+To delegate tasks to the javaFX application thread, you can use the

 - "pushBackTask",
 - "applyTasks" and